Frequently Asked Questions

 What are your fees?

-The intake assessment/first session is 60 minutes in length and is $150.
-Each follow-up session is 50 minutes in length and is $130/session.
+The intake assessment/first session is 60 minutes in length and is $175.
+Each follow-up session is 50 minutes in length and is $150/session.
+Virtual reality augmented therapy -- when available and clinically appropriate -- is offered at an additional $25/per session rate.
 The fee is due in full at the time services are rendered, unless previous arrangements have been made.

 Do you accept insurance?